jgoldman2023/COT2000C012-repo/README.md

 # COT2000C012-repo

-A repository to keep COT2000C labs code
+This repo is used to keep lab work for COT2000.